 After scolding Republican presidential candidate Ted Cruz over comments he made about patrolling Muslim neighborhoods in the aftermath of the Brussels attacks, NYPD commissioner Bill Bratton once again took to the opinion pages to interject himself into another story relating to terrorism.
 He had previously co-authored an op-ed in the New York Times last month to make the law enforcement case against tech giant Apple’s resistance to federal access to its cellphones.

 Perhaps taking a political cue from Mayor Bill de Blasio, who has repeatedly criticized Republican candidate Donald Trump, Bratton effortlessly snagged the attention of the media as an apparent voice of reason to counter Cruz’s Islamophobic hysteria.
 The irony, of course, runs deep.
-The NYPD has long spied on Muslim communities and Bratton had his own Muslim-mapping program criticized in Los Angeles when he was the police chief there.
+The NYPD has [/caption]

 Earlier this month, Mayor de Blasio went down to Washington D.C. to testify against proposed budget cuts to New York’s Homeland Security funding.
 Previously, Bratton and Senator Chuck Schumer had railed against the White House for the proposed cuts, which the Obama administration explained was because the NYPD hadn’t even used the entirety of the funds they had been given during the previous grant cycle.
 Bratton reasoned that this was a political rebuke of Schumer for not going along with the Obama sanctions game-plan against Iran.